Last updated on April 23rd, 2019 at 10:52 am

 Moving is often an exciting time and cause for celebration, but it is never easy.
-There are so many things that you need to keep track of that you could forget some of the little details.
+With so many things to keep track of, you could forget some of the little details.
 That is why Plymouth Rock Assurance has put together this helpful moving checklist to help you get started.

 Utilities: We all remember to get them turned on in the new place, but make sure you don’t forget to set shutoff dates for your old home.
 This includes gas, water, electricity, internet, TV, and — if you still have one — your landline.
 Also, don’t forget to switch over billing for your mobile phones as well.